rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * Microsoft.Bot.Builder.Core.Extensions
 * Microsoft.Bot.Builder.LUIS

 There is one other NuGet package we'll need later.
-Use the same drop down in the NuGet window to switch back from "botbuilder-dotnet" to "All."
+Use the same drop down in the NuGet window to switch back to "All" package sources.
 Next, browse for the "Microsoft.Azure.Search" package and install it (read more about using the NuGet window to install packages [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).

 We need to add some code to tell the app what to show us in the browser when we run it.
 Add an html file called `default.html` under the wwwroot folder (be sure to right-click **wwwroot > Add > New item**), and replace the default contents with the following:
 ```html